-Here is the thing most teams miss in the first planning meeting: a forced database migration is also the best excuse you will get this decade to fix the reporting layer that has been quietly failing you.
+Here is the thing most teams miss in the first planning meeting: this migration is also the best excuse you will get this decade to fix the reporting layer that has been quietly failing you.
 Handle it as a chore and you will pay twice.
-Handle it as a modernization and the deadline pays for itself.
+Handle it as a modernization and the timeline pays for itself.

-Why this is a forcing function, not a nice-to-have
+Why this is a strategic question, not a nice-to-have

 The trap: lift and shift